ats1999/drone-air-mission-planning/README.md

 Open `server/geojson.json` file after running `npm run static`  and copy the file or it's contents.

 **Static coordinates for `Copied data example`**

+> Note: Circles will be converted into polygon so it can scale with relative to the radius according to the map zoom lavel

 ```js
 {
     "lines":[